Stanley J. Seeger: Adult life

 Seeger was private, and his exact travels were not well documented.
 It does appear that Seeger moved to Greece in the 1960s where he reportedly became a citizen as well as a keen sailor.
 In 1967, the military coup in Athens led him to move to the Canary Islands.
 He maintained an interest in Greece, however, eventually funding what became the Seeger Center for Hellenic Studies at his alma mater, Princeton.

 Seeger was introduced to Christopher Cone, who was 24 years his junior, in 1979.
 They soon moved to England and remained partners for over 30 years until Seeger's death.

 Seeger was also an amateur composer, but none of his music was ever performed.
 His obituary in The Telegraph described his music as "inhabiting an arcane territory where music met mathematics".
 Seeger was survived by Cone; they had lived in North Yorkshire for the last years of Seeger's life.

 Buying

 According to a 2021 Art News article, Seeger's year in Florence led to an interest in such modern artists as Alberto Burri and Lucio Fontana, and he began collecting in earnest upon his return to New York in about 1950.
-Often buying anonymously at Sothebys or through individual dealers, Seeger's collection went on to include works by such artists as Max Beckmann, Joan Miró, Jasper Johns, Barbara Hepworth, J. M. W. Turner, Paul Gauguin, Egon Schiele, and many others.
+Often buying anonymously at Sotheby's or through individual dealers, Seeger's collection went on to include works by such artists as Max Beckmann, Joseph Glasco, Joan Miró, Jasper Johns, Barbara Hepworth, J. M. W. Turner, Paul Gauguin, Egon Schiele, and many others.